Mark Walton (American football): Legal issues

 Walton was arrested three times during the 2019 off-season.
 He was first arrested and charged with misdemeanor marijuana possession on January 16, 2019, in North Miami-Dade.
 On February 15, 2019, he was arrested for a second time and charged with misdemeanor battery for an altercation triggered after he grabbed a phone from a neighbor in Miami.
 The charges underlying his third arrest on April 4, 2019, stemmed from a March 12, 2019, incident in which Walton fled on foot from his rented car after police tried to pull him over.
 Authorities found a rifle in the car and accused Walton of carrying a concealed firearm, resisting an officer without violence, possession of marijuana, and reckless driving.
 Walton pleaded no contest to a misdemeanor weapons charge from the March 2019 incident on August 19, 2019, and he received six months of probation and was required to turn in all of his firearms as well as undergo anger management and driving courses.
 The two marijuana possession charges and the battery charge were also dismissed.

 On November 19, 2019, Walton was arrested in Davie, Florida, for allegedly attacking a woman who was five months pregnant with his child.
 Walton was charged with aggravated battery of a pregnant woman.
 On January 3, 2020, he was charged with a second count of aggravated battery of a pregnant woman for a different incident with the same woman in March 2019.
 He was arrested on February 27, 2020, for violating a restraining order.
 On May 13, 2020, the aggravated battery charge against him from November 2019 was dropped.

 On February 1, 2021, Walton was arrested in Miami for allegedly attempting to break a Pizza Hut window.
+Police bodycam footage captured Walton in a confrontation with Pizza Hut employees after he claimed one of them called him a racial slur and cancelled his order, followed by him allegedly assaulting his cousin who police reported was attempting to defuse the situation.
+Walton was arrested and captured on bodycam footage urinating on himself while in police custody.
+He was charged with two counts of misdemeanor trespassing and misdemeanor disorderly conduct, but the charges were later dropped.

 On March 24, 2022, Walton was arrested in Miami for an alleged armed robbery.
+The alleged incident occurred on February 4, 2022.
+Police reported that Walton allegedly robbed someone of a Rolex watch at gunpoint amidst a confrontation between Walton, an accomplice, and the victim.
+The incident was captured on surveillance footage, and after a search warrant was executed at Walton's residence, Walton was charged with armed robbery and initially held without bail.